to-nexus/cross-token/README.md

 ![CROSS: Connecting the World Through Blockchain](CROSS_Github_Banner.png)

-# Cross Token
+# Cross Token 🔗

 **Cross Token** is deployed on the Ethereum Mainnet and serves as a cornerstone of our cross-chain ecosystem.
-This token is used to cap and prove the total issuance of CROSSx, the native coin of the CROSS chain.
+This token is used to cap and prove the total issuance of **CROSSx**, the native coin of the CROSS chain.

-## Overview
+## Overview 📖

 Cross Token enables seamless token transfers via a cross-bridge, allowing value to be moved between Ethereum and the CROSS chain.
 Its primary role is to act as on-chain proof of the issuance of CROSSx, ensuring that the total supply of the native coin on the CROSS chain is strictly limited.

-## How It Works
+## How It Works ⚙️

 - **Conversion Mechanism**
   When transferring tokens via the cross-bridge, **1 Cross Token** is exchanged for **100 CROSSx** tokens.